ethereum-optimism/community-hub/src/docs/contribute/important-terms.md

 There is a lot going on inside the Optimism Collective.
 This doc aims to help you understand important terms and phrases.

-If you have specific questions [join our Office Hours in Discord](https://discord.gg/optimism) (every 2nd week).
+If you have specific questions, [join our Office Hours in Discord](https://discord.gg/optimism) (every 2nd week).
 If you want more support in creating Optimism content, check out our [Ambassador Program](./contribution-path/Ambassador-req.md)!

 For media requests please see [project support options](../biz/README.md#marketing-requests-🦸🦸) or reach out to marketing@optimism.io.